Regularly doing knee strengthening exercises can decrease everyday knee pain and slow down the progression of knee arthritis. How?

 - Video: Kneeling Hip Flexor Stretch for Arthritis Pain Relief

 - Video: Standing Calf Muscle Stretch for Knee Arthritis Pain Relief

 - Video: Standing Quadriceps Stretch for Knee Arthritis Pain Relief

 - Video: Supine Leg Raise Hamstring Stretch for Knee Arthritis Relief

 This strengthening exercise mainly targets the muscles on the outside of the hip.

-Repeat the leg raise 8-12 times on each side, performing three sets.
+Repeat the leg raise 8 to 12 times on each side, performing 3 sets.
 If this exercise seems too easy, add light ankle weights.